Create a Classroom Environment in which Students Value Education

 All of these concepts probably make sense to adults, and we complete them without thought.
 When we show students our discovery process, we are creating a learning environment that encourages students to own their learning.

 Have a large view of education.
-I know many successful people who do not possess a bachelor’s degree.
+For instance, many successful people do not possess a bachelor’s degree.
 Somewhere along the way, “education” became synonymous with “college.”
 It seems that an education/ training past high school is mandatory for most careers, but that doesn’t mean a bachelor’s degree.
-I try to be aware of my conversations with students concerning education past college.
+I try to be aware of my conversations with my classes concerning education past college.

 Once, a female student said to me regarding graduation, “Oh, I’m just getting my cosmetology degree.”
 She literally lowered her head as she said this.